yboufenneche/SA-6TiSCH/README.md

 * Laurent George (laurent.george@esiee.fr)
 * Nawel Gharbi (ngharbi@usthb.dz)

 SA-6TiSCH is a modified version of the 6TiSCH simulator.
 It enables the simulation of 6TiSCH networks with the presence of selfish nodes.
-We define a selfish node as the one that does not amply cooperate with its neighbors during the negotiation process of the protocol, 6P which enables adding new cells between neighbors.
+We define a selfish node as the one that does not amply cooperate with its neighbors during the negotiation process of the protocol 6P, which enables adding new cells between neighbors.
 In fact, a selfish node intentionnally disagree to install a number of cells with the neighbor, either to save its energy or to disrupt the network performance.

 ## Additional features of SA-6TiSCH compared to 6TiSCH

 The purpose of SA-6TiSCH is to consider the selfishness while simulating 6TiSCH networks.
 For so doing, we extended the 6TiSCH simulator with the following features:

 * Selfish Behavior: we define and implement the selfish behavior in 6TiSCH networks, by making nodes not fairly running 6top Protocol.
-This behavior is implemented the file `SimEngine/Mote/sf.py`.
+This behavior is implemented in the file `SimEngine/Mote/sf.py`.

 * Detection Algorithm: is a distributed algorithm based on fuzzy logic theory that enables each node in the network to identify its non-cooperative neighbors.
-It is implemented in the file `SimEngine/Mote/sixp.py`, and relies on the values provided by `SelfishnessDetector`module.
+It is implemented in the file `SimEngine/Mote/sixp.py`, and relies on the values provided by the `Fuzzy Selfishness Estimator`.

     * Fuzzy Selfishness Estimator: it uses the fuzzy logic theory to compute a `Selfishness` value given an `Occupancy probability` value, a `Request Satisfaction Rate (RSR)` value and a `Distance` value.
-It is implemented in `fuzzySelfishnessEstimator.py`.
+It is implemented in the file `SelfishnessDetector/fuzzySelfishnessEstimator.py`.

 * Reaction Algorithm:  is a countermeasure solution that helps nodes anticipating their reaction in the presence of suspicious nodes.
 The reaction mechanism is implemented in the file `SimEngine/Mote/sf.py`.